 Cris gained a wealth of experience working alongside one of the top trial lawyers in the country, Rusty Hardin, at Rusty Hardin & Associates.
 After five years working with Rusty Hardin, Cris started his own firm, ultimately partnering with his father, former Houston City Attorney David Feldman, to create Feldman & Feldman.

-Cris helped the family of a child molestation victim seek justice from the powerful church where the attacker worked.
-Cris represents oyster fisherman battling to save Galveston Bay for the people of Texas from a corrupt backroom deal seeking to monopolize the industry.
-Cris represents a victim of official oppression by a law enforcement officer.
-In 2010, Cris helped obtained the highest business verdict in the State against a major title insurance company.
-Cris successfully tried the first case in the State under a new rule that flipped litigation costs against a major insurance company.
+Cris has had a distinguished legal career helping both individuals and businesses.
+Some of his past successes include helping the family of a child molestation victim seek justice from the powerful church where the attacker worked, successfully representing oyster fishermen battling to save Galveston Bay for the people of Texas from a corrupt backroom deal seeking to monopolize the industry, and representing a victim of official oppression by a law enforcement officer.
+Cris also has obtained substantial verdicts in business litigation matters, including obtaining the highest business verdict in the state against a major title insurance company in 2010 and successfully trying the first case in Texas under a new rule that flipped litigation costs against a major insurance company.